fishberg/bwsi-dashboard/index.md

 layout: default
 ---
 # Congratulations to our BWSI class of 2020!
 What a great final event!
-# Welcome students to BWSI class of 2021!
+# Welcome students to BWSI 2021!

 ![BWSI](./assets/img/logo-full.png)